Egbert-Azure/egbert-azure.Github.io/_posts/2023-08-12-Chessbase-Tournament-Database.md

 tags: [ChessBase, correspondence chess, game tracking, crosstable, USCF, tutorial]
 date: 2023-08-12 00:00:00 -0700
 ---
-Upcoming Friday will be no blog, so Saturday and Chess Week.
+Upcoming Friday will be no blog, so it is today, Saturday and happy Chess Week to you all.

 So, whats up today?
 I recently boldly decided to participate in the 2023 Electronic Knights Championship.
 With pairings happening swiftly, I realized it was the ideal moment to share my practical approach to effortlessly creating a crosstable using a ChessBase tournament database.
 I guide you through effectively managing your correspondence chess games and generating a comprehensive crosstable.